davetayls/front-end-standards/index.md

 *	99% of code should be housed in external javascript files.
 They should be included at the END of the BODY tag for maximum page performance.
 *	Don't rely on the user-agent string if you don't have to.
 Do proper feature detection.
 (More at [Dive Into HTML5: Detection](http://diveintohtml5.org/detect.html) & [jQuery.support docs](http://api.jquery.com/jQuery.support/))
 *	Don't use `document.write()`.
-*	All Boolean variables should start with "is".
-Test for positive conditions

-		isValid = (test.value >= 4 && test.success);

-*	Name variables and functions logically: For example, popUpWindowForAd rather than myWindow.
 *	Large blocks of code should be separated by flowerbox comments to indicate chapters of the file.
 *	Constants or configuration variables (like animation durations, etc.) should be at the top of the file.
 *	Strive to create functions which can be generalized, take parameters, and return values.
 This allows for substantial code reuse and, when combined with includes or external scripts, can reduce the overhead when scripts need to change.